-This public health insurance plan is designed for people age 65 or older, young people with disabilities, and others who meet certain requirements.
+Medicare public health insurance plans are designed for people age 65 or older, young people with disabilities, and others who meet certain requirements.

 There are various types of Medicare plans, including Part A and Part B, so you’ll need to check the details of your plan, or call a treatment provider, to determine addiction treatment coverage.